jakub-g/grunt-commit-message-verify/README.md

 Also, the commit will be checked against the regexes defined in `regexes` node.
 The key in this object is a short user-friendly name of the check, and the value can either be a `RegExp` or an object literal with `regex` (RegExp) and `explanation` (String).
 The key, the regex, and the explanation (if present) will be printed in case of failure to guide the user how to fix the problem.

+`shellCommand` is the command that will be run by your shell to obtain the commit message (it should print it to `stdout`).

 ## Output